Vethanis/image_decompiler/README.md

 # How it works

-The goals of the image decompiler is to produce:
+The goal of the image decompiler is to produce:

 1. A list of colored semi-transparent triangles approximating a supplied image
 2. The image produced from drawing the triangle list as the program optimizes the list